Entropic trade-off relations in stochastic thermodynamics via replica Markov processes: Introduction

 where $\mathrm{SWAP}$ denotes the swap operator.
 The identity given in Eq.~\eqref{eq:SWAP_trick} shows that the purity $\mathrm{Tr}[\rho^2]$ can be obtained by preparing two replicas of $\rho$ and measuring the expectation value of the SWAP operator acting on $\rho \otimes \rho$.
 This avoids full state tomography of $\rho$, which would require many measurement shots to reliably estimate $\rho^2$.
-The use of replicas has been highly effective in classical shadow tomography \cite{Aaronson:2018:ShadowTomography,Huang:2020:ClassicalShadows,Elben:2023:RandomizedMeasurementToolbox} or in the study of the barren plateau in parametrized quantum circuits \cite{Larocca:2025:BarrenPlateausReview}.
-The application of \textit{hypothetical} replicas to the evaluation of nonlinear quantities has a long-standing history.
+The use of replicas has been highly effective in classical shadow tomography \cite{Aaronson:2018:ShadowTomography,Huang:2020:ClassicalShadows,Elben:2023:RandomizedMeasurementToolbox}.
+The use of \textit{hypothetical} replicas for the evaluation of nonlinear quantities has a long history.
 In spin glasses \cite{Edwards:1975:SpinGlassTheory,Sherrington:1975:SolvableSpinGlass,Mezard:1986:SpinGlass}, for example, we often need to evaluate the disorder average of the logarithm of the partition function $\mathbb{E}[\ln Z]$, which is difficult to compute directly.
-The replica method addresses this by introducing $n$ replicas of the system and expressing the logarithm as a limit $\ln Z = \lim_{n \to 0} (Z^{n} - 1)/n$.
+The replica method addresses this by introducing $n$ replicas of the system and expressing the logarithm as the limit $\ln Z = \lim_{n \to 0} (Z^{n} - 1)/n$.
 This technique has been widely used in the analysis of learning theory \cite{Sompolinsky:1990:learning,Opper:1991:BayesClassification,Seung:1992:StatisticalMechanicsLearning,Watkin:1993:StatisticalMechanicsLearning,Nishimori:2001:SpinGlassesInformation} and conformal field theory \cite{Holzhey:1994:EntropyCFT,Calabrese:2004:EntanglementEntropyQFT} .
-These examples illustrate the power of using replicas to calculate expectations of nonlinear quantities.
+These examples illustrate the power of using replicas to calculate the expectations of nonlinear quantities.